-There are three main types of outdoor heating devices; Gas, Solid fuel and electric heaters.
+There are three main types of outdoor heating devices which we should look at.
+They are Gas, Solid fuel and Electric heaters.

-The third type of outdoor heating is an electric heater.
+The second type of outdoor heating is an electric patio heater.
 There are many advantages of using an electric heater over the other types of heaters available.
 The most important feature is the ability to turn these heaters on and off when required.
 This is the perfect way to save costs and electricity if no one is out on the patio.
-The majority of electric heaters available nowadays, come with an automated sensor that turns on when triggered.
-In addition, electric heaters are much more efficient and have the ability to focus the outgoing warmth at a target, meaning that the people surrounding this heater will get warm instead of the skies above.
+Most electric heaters available nowadays, come with an automated sensor that turns on when triggered.
+In addition, electric heaters are much more efficient and can focus the outgoing warmth at a target, meaning that the people surrounding this heater will get warm instead of the skies above.

-Not only are electric patio heaters extremely effective they are also NOT being considered for banning by the EU as they do not emit any carbon dioxide into the atmosphere.
-Electric heaters also use 85% less energy then gas patio heaters.
+Not only are electric patio heaters extremely effective as they do not emit any carbon dioxide into the atmosphere.
+Electric heaters use 85% less energy than gas patio heaters.
 Electric heaters are also smell and toxin free which is extremely beneficial.
 These silent heaters have also been known to be extremely cost effective providing instant heat with only the flick of a switch.

-When buying a patio heater the idea of electricity and water mixing is usually of most importance when buying an appliance for the outdoors.
-However, the majority of patio electric heaters available are well insulated and can be used in most weather conditions, even torrential rain.
+When buying a patio heater, the idea of electricity and water mixing is usually of most importance when buying an appliance for the outdoors.
+However, many patio electric heaters available are well insulated and can be used in most weather conditions, even torrential rain.
 They can also be left outside for long periods of time without the worry of degeneration.

-A typical outdoor electric heater uses approximately 12p/kW/hour to run and is the safest and most effective way of heating an outdoor area.
+A typical outdoor electric heater such as the Shadow 2kW XT Heater pictured above, uses approximately 36p/kW/hour to run and is the safest and most effective way of heating an outdoor area.
 Our Shadow XTO Heater is one of the most energy efficient electric patio heaters on the market by oscillating to heat as much available space as possible.
 Electric heaters are the easiest way to ensure everyone remains warm outside.
 All you need to do is plug it in and switch it on.
 With no smells, no storage hassle and no noise, electric heaters are the new way to go.